 - Attended seminars on Cancer, cardiology, genetics, bloat, breeding, structure, pre-natal care, etc. And ongoing performance training in obedience and agility.

-I've also attended four International health symposium for BMD's.
+I've attended six International health symposiums for BMD's.
 The first one was in conjunction with the 100th anniversary celebration in Burgdorf, Switzerland in 2007.
-Then, as a representative for the BMDCA, attended the IWG meeting and health symposium in 2011 in Stoneleigh, England, and, in 2013 in Geneva, Switzerland, and Amsterdam, Holland in 2018.
+Then, as a representative for the BMDCA, attended the IWG meeting and health symposium 2011 in Stoneleigh, England, 2013 in Geneva, Switzerland, 2018 in Amsterdam, Holland, 2022 in Lydney, England and heading back to Geneva in 2023.
 Click on the booklet icons, below, for full course descriptions.